j-w-yun/Van-der-Waals-Simulation/README.md

 	Permeability of piston-boxes to allow critical molecules to walk far distances

-	Neural net implementation for each common solvent macromolecule
+	Improve OpenCL collision handling and appropriate more computation to GPU

-	A more accurate & efficient OpenCL collision handling algorithm
+	Neural net implementation for each common solvent and macromolecule

-	Cell linked-list implementation for computation-heavy forces
+	Cell linked-list implementation for short-range interactions